A bound on the joint spectral radius using the diagonals: Proof of Theorem

-Before extending Xu's result, we give the following lemma, which is an extension of Fekete's lemma for nonnegative sequences. \begin{lemma} Given a nonnegative sequence $a_n$ for $n=1,2,\dots$, if the sequence is supermultiplicative, then the subsequence of all positive $\sqrt[n]{a_n}$ is either empty or converges to $\sup_n \sqrt[n]{a_n}$. \end{lemma} \begin{proof} Suppose the subsequence of all positive $\sqrt[n]{a_n}$ is not empty.
+Before proving Theorem \ref{thm:extension-xu}, we give the following lemma, which is an extension of Fekete's lemma for nonnegative sequences. \begin{lemma} Given a nonnegative sequence $a_n$ for $n=1,2,\dots$, if the sequence is supermultiplicative, that is, $a_{i+j}\ge a_ia_j$ for every $i,j\ge 1$, then the subsequence of all positive $\sqrt[n]{a_n}$ is either empty or converges to $\sup_n \sqrt[n]{a_n}$. \end{lemma} \begin{proof} Suppose the subsequence of all positive $\sqrt[n]{a_n}$ is not empty.
 Let $m$ be so that $a_m>0$, we have the subsequence of all positive $\sqrt[n]{a_n}$ is infinite ($a_{mt}>0$ for every $t\ge 1$).

 It is obvious by definition that $\limsup\{\sqrt[n]{a_n}: a_n>0\} \le \sup_n \sqrt[n]{a_n}$.
 To finish the proof, it remains to show $\liminf\{\sqrt[n]{a_n}: a_n>0\} \ge \sup_n \sqrt[n]{a_n}$.

 Consider any positive integer $q$.
 Let $R$ be the set of integers $r$ ($0\le r< q$) such that there exists some $m_r$ with $m_r\equiv r \pmod{q}$ and $a_{m_r} > 0$.
 For each $r\in R$, we denote by $m_r$ the smallest such number.